4ZM/tibast/README.md

-Mezereum is a collection of assorted resources for doing DLL injection.
+Tibast is a collection of assorted resources for doing DLL injection.